DanielMSchmidt/workshopManager/README.md

 ### Subscriber

+1. Register / Login
-1. Subscribe to user / event
+2. Subscribe to user / event
-2. get notifications about new event or news to events
+3. get notifications about new event or news to events